Sappy: In Utero

-The song remained unreleased until a fourth version was recorded by Steve Albini at Pachyderm Studios in Cannon Falls, Minnesota in February, 1993, during the recording sessions for the band's third and final album, In Utero.
-Novoselic explained that the song was again recorded because "we liked to play that song," expressing satisfaction with his original bass line for the song, and saying that the song remained unchanged every time the band attempted it in the studio.
+"Sappy" remained unreleased until a fourth version was recorded by Steve Albini at Pachyderm Studios in Cannon Falls, Minnesota in February, 1993, during the recording sessions for the band's third and final album, In Utero.
+Novoselic explained that it was again recorded because "we liked to play that song", expressing satisfaction with his original bass line for the song, and saying that the song remained unchanged every time the band attempted it in the studio.
 As Gillian G. Gaar notes, however, the Albini-recorded version is performed in a different key and at a faster tempo than previous studio versions, features a different guitar solo and is missing the instrumental intro of some of the earlier versions.

 The song was not released on the album, and appeared instead as the final, unlisted track on the compilation album, No Alternative, in October, 1993.
-By this time it had apparently been renamed "Verse Chorus Verse," but since this title is shared by an earlier, abandoned Nirvana song, it is usually called "Sappy" in order to avoid confusion.
+By this time it had apparently been renamed "Verse Chorus Verse", but since this title is shared by an earlier, abandoned Nirvana song, it is usually called "Sappy" in order to avoid confusion.

 Despite being released as a hidden track, the song helped generate interest in No Alternative.

-An early track list for what would become In Utero, published in Cobain's Journals in 2002, shows the song "Verse Chorus Verse" as the proposed 12th song on the album, immediately preceding the closing track, "All Apologies."
+An early track list for what would become In Utero, published in Cobain's Journals in 2002, shows the song "Verse Chorus Verse" as the proposed 12th song on the album, immediately preceding the closing track, "All Apologies".
 Verse Chorus Verse was also briefly considered as a title for the album.
-Albini expressed surprise that "Sappy" did not appear on In Utero, remembering it as "a pretty good song," but theorizing that "it wore out its welcome on the band, apparently."
+Albini expressed surprise that "Sappy" did not appear on In Utero, remembering it as "a pretty good song", but theorizing that "it wore out its welcome on the band, apparently."

 Post-In Utero

-"Sappy" became a frequently-requested song at concerts during the band's 1994 tour of Europe, which led to it being played live for the first time in nearly four years.
-The song was performed for the first time live at Fabrik in Hamburg, Germany on November 13, 1989.
+"Sappy" was performed for the first time live at Fabrik in Hamburg, Germany on November 13, 1989.
+It became a frequently-requested song at concerts during the band's 1994 tour of Europe, which led to it being played live for the first time in nearly four years.
 "Sappy" was performed three times during the 1994 Europe tour, on February 6, 1994 at Pavilhão do Grupo Dramático e Sportivo de Cascais in Cascais, Portugal, February 16, 1994 at Salle Omnisports in Rennes, France and the final live performance took place on February 25, 1994 at Palatrussardi in Milan, Italy less than six weeks prior to Cobain's death.

 Composition

 Music

 "Sappy" is an alternative rock song that lasts for a duration of three minutes and twenty-four seconds.
 According to the sheet music published at Sheet Music Plus by BMG Rights Management, it is written in the time signature of common time, with a moderately fast tempo of 132 beats per minute.
 The song follows a basic sequence of Dm–B♭–G–A–B♭–C in the verses as its chord progression.
-The musical arrangement is crisp and piercing, featuring rhymthic hooks in addition to a fluctuating guitar solo.
+The musical arrangement is crisp and piercing, featuring rhythmic hooks in addition to a fluctuating guitar solo.